gillandsiphon/gillandsiphon.github.io/content/posts/openai-canvas.md

 ##### Artifacts

 As far as I know, Artifacts has no detection of different 'modes' which offer prebuilt features beyond rendering documents as text and code as code.

+### Limitations

+#### When do I use this?

+I'm not really sure when I should or would use Canvas.
+If I'm coding, I'm doing it in an IDE.
+If I run into a problem, I'll tab over to ChatGPT and resolve it.
+I think Canvas could engulf some of those use cases: adding comments, hitting "Fix Bug" instead of basically asking for that through a prompt, maybe asking for a code review from time to time.
+But I'm unsure when I'd actually be editing *in* Canvas.
+And if I was, I'm unsure what I'd be making, especially without renderability, but even past that, I'd want to run the thing, or debug the thing, or access my data through the thing.

+Maybe the audience is different?
+Maybe it's great for things that don't need to be rendered or ran, like practicing Leetcode questions?
+I'm not sure.

+##### Artifacts

+Artifacts basically gets past this with rendering, publishing and remixing, and not offering editability.
+I think it's a hard problem to figure out how editability works for most people in the web browser.

+#### Diffs

+I mentioned highlighting in the Code Review section because I really want it in Versioning.
+Between iterations and when visiting previous instances of my code, I'd really like to know what changed in the panel.
+Right now, sometimes when I try to roll back from Version now to Version a-long-time-ago, I entirely lose track of where I am and what changed while I backtrack.
+Numbering the versions could also help, or a dropdown in the text UI where the "Added 5 comments", "Edited" action text shows.

+#### Download

+As there's no renderability yet (but even if there was), a download button would be useful.

+## Writing

+The second mode Canvas can detect right now is writing.
+To explore the writing mode, I attempted to revise a blog post draft and see what kind of workflow arises.

+### Strengths

+#### The Pane Itself

+It's just really nice to see documents in this separate pane.
+It's one of the nicest things about Artifacts, and I'm glad to have it here too.

+#### General Editability

+Editability in the writing Canvas pane seems like a big unlock.
+The UI comes to resemble a word processor.
+That being said, I struggle to fit it into a workflow for a few reasons I'll detail in the Limitations section.

+#### Targeted Editability

+Targeted editability is really important too, as I wouldn't want my earlier words to be changed if I'm just looking to improve the syntax on one awkward sentence.
+More on this in Limitations.

+#### Buttons

+As in the code pane, the writing pane has the buttons "Add Emojis", "Add Final Polish", "Reading Level", "Adjust the Length", "Suggest Edits".
+Of these, again, most could have been accomplished by a prompt, although clicking a button is way easier.
+However, for the same reasons as "Code Review" (highlighting and discretion to apply suggestions), "Suggest Edits" is great.

+### Limitations

+#### When do I use this?

+I do sometimes bring in writings into ChatGPT or Claude—maybe they're a tricky situation with the landlord or an email where it's tough to land somewhere between casual and formal.
+In most of those cases, the text is plopped into the chat and commented on, with an entirely new output.
+I can see all of these cases thrive with LLMs, with or without Canvas.
+Shorten an iMessage to the property manager, fix up an extension request before you send it to your professor, polish an email to your dermatologist and so on.

+But there are other writings that I work on, more longform, more serious, that I don't really edit with models.
+Canvas editability seems to offer a glimmer of possibility here, but some of the following limitations stopped me from discovering the right use case and workflow.

+#### Diffs/Redlines

+As with code, I think keeping track of changes is even more important with writing.
+Code may not run if you change something, but I would feel pretty rough if a sentence in my second paragraph was changed without knowing.
+I think keeping track of changes made in both versioning and instances where I'm accepting edit suggestions, or adding a conclusion through the text UI would be helpful.

+#### System Prompt is Reflected

+I passed in a blog draft and asked for it to be cleaned up.
+My global custom instructions tell ChatGPT to be very casual, and the system opted for a general rewrite that adhered to those custom instructions.
+I would love for custom instructions to either be ignored for Canvas, or for separate Canvas instructions to be written.

+#### Full Rewrite Trigger

+The release post mentions the difference between a [general rewrite and a targeted edit trigger](https://openai.com/index/introducing-canvas/), and although I asked for ChatGPT to clean up my draft, which triggered a general rewrite, I wasn't prepared for how it felt when I was not able to induce my original text into the Canvas pane in that chat instance.

+#### Word Processor Muscle Memory

+I found myself hitting CTRL-Z to roll back edits, but that didn't work.

+#### Action Display

+So far, I've seen all action displays above the text prompt say "Edited".
+It would be nice if this were more detailed.

+#### Asking to Add a Conclusion

+I asked for a conclusion to be added to my incomplete draft, but I didn't want my earlier work to be changed, but could not be sure that it would not.
+I wonder if the text contained in the Canvas is stored and displayed separate from the chat context?
+I am wondering if there are technical ways to ensure that other areas are not changed by leaving them out of the text generated in a chatcompletion (?) instance.

+### Conclusion

+It's cool to see the UI evolve, from both OpenAI and Anthropic, and see how different use cases and workflows are discovered.
+I'm interested to see what kinds of audiences find what kinds of use cases unlocked by these features.